parallax background

 School Psychologist

 Stacy has been in education for over 10 years and is thrilled to be working on the GALS team--she’s been interested since GALS first opened.
 Her support for the students on her caseload has been impactful and we look forward to her continued diligence to the craft.
-You might find Stacey hitting a volleyball with her high school students, walking Wash Park, spending time with her sons or whipping up any delicious meal with no recipe.
+You might find Stacey hitting a volleyball with her students, walking Wash Park, spending time with her sons or whipping up any delicious meal with no recipe.
 She also hopes to continue to inch closer to Spanish fluency.

 Austin Doyle

-Director of Exceptional Student Services
+Assistant Principal, Director of Exceptional Student Services

 Austin has been in education for nearly 10 years and joins us to lead the ESS department with a background in Special Education & Interdisciplinary studies.
 He is excited to join a team that promotes focus & intentionality for our ESS students and is looking forward to supporting young women to become leaders on our campus and in the greater Denver community.
 Austin is a hockey fanatic, a concert-goer and a lifelong learner, seeking to learn sign language in the near future.